-As rendered service for domain creation, DNSAfrica installs the requested domain in the database of the DNS server 184.108.40.206 and the NS records will be pointed to the DNS servers you specify on the form.
+As rendered service for domain creation, DNSAfrica installs the requested domain in the database of the DNS server run on IP address 220.127.116.11 and the NS records will be pointed to the DNS servers you specify on the form.
 This is the only service and duty rendered.
 It does not include a sale of the domain name as there is no notion of property on a domain.

 DNSAfrica manages this service on a "best effort" basis in order to keep this DNS pointer, the delegation and the DNS running, but shall by no means bear any responsibility for any disruption of service as it may occur from time to time on the internet, or disruption of delegation.

 Duties of registrants, admin/billing contacts

-By using a registration form or making use of a domain, or by using this website, the user agrees to comply with all the present and future policies, disclaimers, terms and conditions of DNSAfrica, as they may vary from time to time, and comply with them.
-Litigation will only be solved through a legal procedure in a tribunal of our country.
+By using a registration form or making use of a domain, or by using this website, the user agrees to look up regularly at all the present and future policies, disclaimers, terms and conditions of DNSAfrica, as they may vary from time to time, and comply with them.
+Litigation will only be solved through a legal procedure in a competent tribunal (see Applicable law hereunder).
 No foreign court has jurisdiction.
-Arbitral solution may however be accepted at DNSAfrica sole discretion via an established Intellectual Property Arbitrator, but the preferred default procedure is through a tribunal of our country, and should DNSAfrica decide to send the matter through a tribunal of our country, there will be no alternative.
+Arbitral solution may however be accepted at DNSAfrica sole discretion via an established Intellectual Property Arbitrator.
+Should DNSAfrica decide to send the matter through the competent tribunal, there will be no alternative.
 If you don't accept our policy, disclaimers and terms and conditions of use that may vary from time to time, or if you are dissatisfied by our services, you must notify us and stop using any of our services immediately and you cannot register/maintain a domain name in the .CG top-level domain anymore.

-Any breach with our policy entitles DNSAfrica to jeopardize all other domains you are/become an admin and/or billing contact for.
+Any breach with our policy entitles DNSAfrica to jeopardize, suspend or delete all other domains you are/become an admin and/or billing contact for.
 DNSAfrica has the right to rectify any information in the whois database that we find being incorrect, irrelevant or misleading.
 DNSAfrica can also delete or suspend any domain that the registrant does not keep according to our policy, and without compensation.

 When you are/become an admin and/or billing contact of a domain registered with us, you are also responsible for all other domain(s) for which you also appear as admin/billing contact.
 You have the responsibility to maintain all your domains according to these Terms and conditions.

 Particularly, you must make sure that whois data is maintained accurately for all your domains, and that all your domains are renewed before expiry date.
 Failure to do so for one domain can have extended consequences on your other domains.
-Contact us immediately should you wish to relinquish responsibility on (some of) your domains in order to avoid jeopardy of all your domains in case of problems with some of them.
+Contact us immediately should you wish to relinquish responsibility on (some of) your domains in order to avoid jeopardy, suspension or deletion of all your domains in case of problems with some of them.

 For each DNS server you specify as authoritative, you must have a DNS server up and running which is compliant with current RFC's and which is responding to domain name requests for your domain.
 We can delete a domain that does not resolve properly on your servers.

-If you don't make any use of your domain, i.a. if it does not provide for DNS resolution after a grace period for which we ask you to comply with DNS resolution, and/or if you do not give us notice that you want to keep the domain as dormant (a DNS record TXT "dormant" must be kept in your delegated DNS servers indicating the dormant status), we may delete the said domain.
+If you don't make any use of your domain, i.a. if it does not provide for DNS resolution after a grace period for which we ask you to comply with DNS resolution, and/or if you do not give us notice that you want to keep the domain as dormant (a DNS record TXT "dormant" must be kept in your delegated DNS servers indicating the dormant status), we may delete the said domain after a unique warning.

 Registering a domain and not paying it in due time, or leaving it without DNS resolution, or not paying renewal of a domain before or on expiry date and let it lapse because of non-payment is not an acceptable procedure.
 You must inform us that you want the domain to lapse before it expires.
 Such a lapsed domain may be deleted or blacklisted for re-registration at our discretion.

 Full change of registrant

-Full change of registrant or change of admin/tech whois contacts can be made by via the modification procedure of the Whois admin/tech contacts, in a way that it is fully transferred to a new registrant legally separate from the previous registrant.
-This goes beyond a simple modification of whois details (e.g. change of billing contact is a simple modification).
+Full change of registrant (i.e. change of both admin/billing whois contacts) can be made by via the modification procedure of the Whois admin/billing contacts.
+The domains is therefore transferred into a new registrant that is legally different from the previous registrant.
+This full change goes beyond a simple modification of whois details (e.g. change of billing contact is a simple modification).